mode-x/vue-nav/README.md

 <link rel="stylesheet" href="https://use.fontawesome.com/releases/v5.10.1/css/all.css" />

-The component currently, uses fontawesome icons.
+The component currently, supports only fontawesome icons.
 Other icon libraries will be added soon.
 ```

 ### Props - default composition

+- lib is a String indicating the base css library.
+The default is "bulma".
+Also "bootstrap" and "materilaize" in view.
 - hamburger-type is a String (hamburger--spin is the default style.
 Visit https://jonsuh.com/hamburgers/ for more styles).
 - logged-in is a Boolean.
 - site is an Object.